-Discussion following the 1st breakout room session:

-- 11:42:22 From sharding : Libraries with drive-up windows/book mobiles seem to have an easy pivot-point for making physical materials accessible to patrons. - 11:42:24 From Lindsay Gojcaj : Our group talked about hand sanitizer from local distilleries; 3D printer to print face shields for hospital PPE; sewing machine to make fabric masks for PPE - 11:42:29 From Melissa Renner : I left my room too early :( - 11:42:32 From Sarah Swiderski : Curbside as well as being able to come into the library.
-We also discussed whether or not curbside should be happening due to virus spread. - 11:42:43 From sharding : Also: carts for quarantine! - 11:42:46 From Stephanie Reinhardt : Library Curbside pickup for those who couldn't come in before quarantine Vet offices - using phone service to keep pet-owners and staff safe by only taking pet inside Science education - putting fish into dormant state and sending a kit to neighbors Church - radio transmission service for drive in church - 11:42:54 From Brooke Hoskins : Phone in for a story, curbside pickup, - 11:42:55 From Emily Puckett Rodgers : Sending weekly newsletters to advertise online resources and programming, using radio and newspapers to advertise - 11:42:56 From Tera Moon : One person saw a coffee shop using a long paddle to pass coffee cups to people in their cars from six feet - 11:43:04 From Glenn Fischer : basically, all the models involved a facilitated use of the library or other product delivery. - 11:43:07 From alissa : Those in our group were only just starting to do curbside.
-One of us is looking at doing craft bags for curbside. - 11:43:07 From Carla Dinnocenzo : a lot of us are having digital library cards easy to get right now. also private chat "virtual" librarian appointments - 11:43:10 From Nicole Brock (ISL) : We discussed mail delivery, leaving things on porches, curbside pickup, scanning a code at the drive thru for prescriptions, requiring mask/sanitizer for in-person shopping. - 11:43:11 From Brooke Hoskins : digital reserves - 11:43:13 From Emily Puckett Rodgers : opening up digitized collections to full online access - 11:43:13 From Beth Pierson : Using apps like Nextdoor and Shipt to get basic needs taken care of - 11:43:14 From Bloomfield Township Public Library Adult Services : Restaurants/distilleries doing pickup; remote beer tasting (!) - 11:43:15 From C Q : curbside; restaurants offering food trucks; online library cards - 11:43:16 From Robbi : Virtual beer tasting, drive through end of summer celebration, going "live" on our FB every few hours with giveaways from our sponsors for our SRP kickoff - 11:43:19 From Nick : Curbside, increased e-resources, Facebook live, lock boxes for "after hours" which is 24/7 now and expanded home delivery to folks not usually considered "homebound"
+Discussion following the 1st breakout room session: From sharding: Libraries with drive-up windows/book mobiles seem to have an easy pivot-point for making physical materials 11:42:22 accessible to patrons.
+11:42:24 From Lindsay Gojcaj: Our group talked about hand sanitizer from local distilleries; 3D printer to print face shields for hospital PPE; sewing machine to make fabric masks for PPE From Melissa Renner: I left my room too early:(11:42:29 From Sarah Swiderski: Curbside as well as being able to come into the library.
+We also discussed whether or not curbside should be 11:42:32 happening due to virus spread.
+11:42:43 From sharding: Also: carts for quarantine!
+From Stephanie Reinhardt: Library Curbside pickup for those who couldn't come in before guarantine 11:42:46 Vet offices - using phone service to keep pet-owners and staff safe by only taking pet inside Science education - putting fish into dormant state and sending a kit to neighbors Church - radio transmission service for drive in church 11:42:54 From Brooke Hoskins: Phone in for a story, curbside pickup, From Emily Puckett Rodgers: Sending weekly newsletters to advertise online resources and programming, using radio and 11:42:55 newspapers to advertise From Tera Moon: One person saw a coffee shop using a long paddle to pass coffee cups to people in their cars from six feet 11:42:56 From Glenn Fischer: basically, all the models involved a facilitated use of the library or other product delivery.
+11:43:04 From alissa: Those in our group were only just starting to do curbside.
+One of us is looking at doing craft bags for curbside.
+11:43:07 From Carla Dinnocenzo: a lot of us are having digital library cards easy to get right now. also private chat "virtual" librarian 11:43:07 appointments From Nicole Brock (ISL): We discussed mail delivery, leaving things on porches, curbside pickup, scanning a code at the drive thru 11:43:10 for prescriptions, requiring mask/sanitizer for in-person shopping.
+From Brooke Hoskins: digital reserves 11:43:11 11:43:13 From Emily Puckett Rodgers: opening up digitized collections to full online access 11:43:13 From Beth Pierson: Using apps like Nextdoor and Shipt to get basic needs taken care of From Bloomfield Township Public Library Adult Services: Restaurants/distilleries doing pickup; remote beer tasting (!)
+11:43:14 From C Q: curbside; restaurants offering food trucks; online library cards 11:43:15 from our sponsors for our SRP kickoff delivery to folks not usually considered "homebound"